Naitreey/notes-and-knowledge/cs/database/cache/redis.rst

 - A set where every element (a string) is associated with a score, and sorted by their scores.

 - A score is a floating number.
+The elements are sorted by score on storage.

+- The ordering rule:

+  * Elements are sorted by

 - Because a sorted set has ordering, there are commands acting on ranges.